zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-grid.md

 There are several options for dynamic definition of a grid.

 1. Create and add columns when data is available.
 The columns property is an observable array and allows changes as needed.
-2. Make the grid view model property on your part/blade observable.
+2. Make the grid ViewModel property on your part/blade observable.
 Instead of declaring `public grid: Grid.ViewModel<T>;` declare the grid as `public grid: KnockoutObservable<Grid.ViewModel<T>>;`.
-This makes your view model property observable so you can set it whenever you want.
+This makes your ViewModel property observable so you can set it whenever you want.
 You can also clear it by setting it to null.
 The template would be the same `<div data-bind="pcControl: grid"></div>`.
 3. Use sections for layout.
 If you are using sections you can add the grid to the section children dynamically.
 4. CustomHtml control has an updatable inner viewmodel.
-5. htmlTemplate binding allows you to dynamically specify both the view model and the template `<div data-bind="htmlTemplate: { data: viewModel, html: template }"></div>`
+5. htmlTemplate binding allows you to dynamically specify both the ViewModel and the template `<div data-bind="htmlTemplate: { data: viewModel, html: template }"></div>`

 ### Further Resources
 - [All Grid Samples][GridSamples]